About Me

 “We must know.
 We will know”. — David Hilbert

 Hi, my name is Cruise (or you might know me as Congyan).
-I am a first-year PhD student in Computer Science at Georgia Institute of Technology, advised by Prof. Vijay Ganesh.
+I am a second-year PhD student in Computer Science at Georgia Institute of Technology, advised by Prof. Vijay Ganesh.
 Before that, I obtained my B.S. degree in Mathematics and Computer Science from University of Michigan, where I was fortunate to work with Prof. Jean-Baptiste Jeannin on formal verification of numerical methods.
 I have also been working on formalizing Ramsey theory with Dr. David E. Narváez, who introduced me to the wonderful field of formal methods.

 Research Interests